robert-saramet/alset/README.md

 The HAAR cascades are loaded at runtime by the raspberry pi, which uses opencv to recognize the signs captured by the camera.
 The generated output(position, distance etc) is then processed.

 ### Lane Following
-This works only on marked roads.
+This feature works only on marked roads.
 It detects centre lines using Canny edge detection.
-After processing, a geometric line is generated for determining the car's position relative to the road.
+After processing (grayscaling the image, blurring, applying edge detection to get contours, cropping it accordingly), a list of geometric lines is generated.
+In the future, those lines will be "merged" into one and the final line will decide the direction the car has to go.
+That way, medium turns should be manageable without the driver's assistance.
+However, using it on unmarked roads or poorly marked may result in unexpected behaviour.

 ### GPS
 - ##### **Arduino Side**